IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 The traffic keys used by the client and the server can then be derived from this secret using the procedures defined in {{RFC5925}} and
 {{RFC5926}}.

+After the traffic keys are installed, the client and server stop using the initial MKT defined in {{the-initial-mkt}}.

 ## Current limitations